alexandre-abrioux/alexandre-abrioux/README.md

 ## :house: Hi there! <img src="https://raw.githubusercontent.com/alexandre-abrioux/alexandre-abrioux/master/wave.gif" width="30px">

 I'm Alex, software architect at [Request](https://www.request.finance/)—a crypto payment solution for business.
-You'll find here a mix of personal projects and contributions to open-source repositories, which represent steps in my journey of continuous learning and my passion for coding.
+You'll find here a mix of personal projects and open-source contributions that represent steps in my journey of continuous learning and passion for coding.

 ## :handshake: Let's Connect
 I'm always open to collaborating on exciting projects or discussing innovative ideas.
 Feel free to reach out on [LinkedIn]!